adlnet/xAPI-Spec/xAPI.md

 	</tr>
 </table>

+###### Verb Id Requirements

+* A system reading a Statement MUST use the Verb IRI to infer meaning.
+* The IRI contained in an id SHOULD contain a human-readable portion which SHOULD provide meaning enough to disambiguate it from other similar(in syntax) Verbs.
+* A single Verb IRI MUST be be used to refer to multiple meanings.

-###### Requirements
+###### Verb Display AP Requirements
+* The display property SHOULD be used by all Statements.
 * The display property MUST be used to illustrate the meaning which is already determined by the Verb IRI.

-* A system reading a Statement MUST use the Verb IRI to infer meaning.
+###### Verb Display LRS Requirements
+The requirements below relate to the display property as returned by the LRS via the API.

+* When queried for statements with a format of "exact", the LRS MUST return the Display property exactly as included (or omitted) within the Statement.
+* When queried for statements with a format of "ids", the LRS SHOULD* NOT include the Display property.
+* When queried for statements with a format of "canonical", the LRS SHOULD return its canonical Display for that Verb if it has one.
+* The LRS may determine its canonical Display based on the Verb Display property included within Statements it recieves, the name property included in the metadata as described in [section 5.4 Identifier metadata](#miscmeta), or the Verb Display as defined in some other location.

+###### Verb Display Client Requirements
+The requirements below relate to the display property as displayed to a user either by the LRS or another system.

 * The display property MUST NOT be used to alter the meaning of a Verb.
 * A system reading a Statement MUST NOT use the display property to infer any meaning from the Statement.
 * A system reading a Statement MUST NOT use the display property for any purpose other than display to a human.
 Using the display property for aggregation or categorization of Statements is an example of violating this requirement.
-* The display property SHOULD be used by all Statements.
-* The IRI contained in the id SHOULD be human-readable and imply the Verb meaning.
+* Systems displaying a Statement's Verb in a user interface MAY choose to render the Verb Display property included within the
+Statement, the name property included in the metadata as described in [section 5.4 Identifier metadata](#miscmeta), or the Verb Display as defined in some other location.
+* Systems displaying a Statement's Verb MUST NOT display a word that differs from the meaning of the Verb but MAY alter the wording and tense displayed for the purposes of human readability.

 ###### Example
 This example shows a Verb with the recommended fields set.